 The Department has provided a short briefing note to members, which includes a summary of the programme areas and sets out expenditure to the end of September on these programmes.
 My Department is just over two years old.
 In that time, we have made huge progress and there has been a significant increase in the funding dedicated to both rural and community development.

 The allocation for my Department increased by 26% in budget 2019 from €231 million to €291 million.
 This allowed increased funding for a range of areas, for example, €52 million for the rural regeneration and development fund, RRDF, €3 million to develop libraries, €2 million for the community enhancement programme, and €1.3 million for the PEACE programme.
-For 2019, the budget of €291 million for the Department comprises f €153 million in current expenditure and €138 million in capital expenditure.
+For 2019, the budget of €291 million for the Department comprises €153 million in current expenditure and €138 million in capital expenditure.

 As requested, the committee has been provided with information on the expenditure by my Department to the end of September 2019, and the position is very positive.
 The total gross spend by my Department at the end of September was €190 million.
-This sum comprises of €120 million in current expenditure and €70 million in capital expenditure.
+This sum comprises €120 million in current expenditure and €70 million in capital expenditure.
 This overall level of spend for the end of September is as planned at the start of the year.
 Current expenditure is at 97% of profile and capital expenditure is at 105% of profile.
 Since the end of September, there has been a further spend of more than €10 million, with €5.2 million in capital expenditure and €5.2 million in current expenditure.
 This brings the total expenditure to date to just over €200 million.

-Capital spend is €75 million at this point, which when compares with a spend of €28 million at the same point last year clearly shows the progress made by my Department in terms of the delivery of our capital programmes and the timely drawdown of funding by local authorities and others.
+Capital spend is €75 million at this point, which when compared with a spend of €28 million at the same point last year clearly shows the progress made by my Department in terms of the delivery of our capital programmes and the timely drawdown of funding by local authorities and others.
 It also demonstrates that we are on track to continue the strong expenditure performance achieved last year, and to again ensure that the resources provided to my Department are fully used to the benefit of communities across the country.

 Regarding rural development, one of the key areas of progress in 2019 has been the ramping up of the LEADER programme.
 I am pleased that both project approvals and spend have increased strongly this year.
 At this stage project approvals stand at €90 million, with a further €25 million worth of projects going through the approval process.
-I, therefore, expect that by the end of 2019, 80% of the €164 million allocated for project approvals will be approved.
+I expect, therefore, that by the end of 2019, 80% of the €164 million allocated for project approvals will be approved.
 The balance will be approved before the end of 2020 and the projects will have up to three years to draw down payments.
 Almost 2,500 LEADER projects have been approved and are progressing across the country.
 They are contributing to the economic and social development of rural Ireland.
 They will ensure a strong flow of investment in rural Ireland at a time it needs it most, not least to protect against the uncertainty of Brexit.
 In terms of spend in 2019, while I initially allocated €30 million to the programme, expenditure stands at €33 million.
 Given this strong performance, I have allocated an additional €10 million to the programme.
 This is being reallocated from savings that are likely to materialise under the RRDF.